neraath/neraath.github.io/_posts/2012-09-26-fast-search-thruput-optimization-troubleshooting.markdown

 <li><a href="http://technet.microsoft.com/en-us/library/gg604768.aspx" target="_blank">Performance and Capacity Monitoring</a></li>
 </ul>

-{% pullquote left %}
 One of the best resources I found was on <a href="http://www.youtube.com/watch?v=zoebkKWE_zs" target="_blank">YouTube</a>, titled <a href="http://www.youtube.com/watch?v=zoebkKWE_zs" target="_blank">Troubleshooting FAST Search and the SharePoint Crawler - An Operational Viewpoint</a> by <a href="http://blogs.msdn.com/b/kristopherloranger/" target="_blank">Kristopher Loranger</a> from Microsoft.
-One of the best tidbits in the video was this: {" a good crawl rate should be between 45 and 60 documents per second. "} So, I had a goal to shoot for.
+One of the best tidbits in the video was this:  a good crawl rate should be between 45 and 60 documents per second.
+So, I had a goal to shoot for.
 But, most importantly, he gave a simple trick to help identify where the bottleneck is: temporarily suspend indexing.
 By suspending indexing and performing another full crawl, you can identify whether the problem is on the SharePoint infrastructure, or on the FAST infrastructure side.
 If there is speedup after suspending indexing, the problem is FAST.
 Otherwise, the problem is SharePoint.
 A pretty simple technique to keep in your back pocket.
-{% endpullquote %}

 The best article I found on the TechNet site was that on <a href="http://technet.microsoft.com/en-us/library/gg604768.aspx" target="_blank">Performance and Capacity Monitoring</a>.
 This told me specifically which performance counters to monitor, and how to use that information to identify bottlenecks.
 I kept referring back to this article when setting up Performance Monitor on each of the various servers.